 Garden Island Chocolate is located on Kauai’s north shore in a rural area near Kilauea, adjacent to Banana Joe’s Fruit Stand.
 You can buy lots of chocolate, fruits and other Hawaiian souvenirs here.
 Be sure to cross the parking lot to Kauai Mini-Golf.
 It’s so much more than a mini-golf, but a mini botanical garden as well.
 Enjoy a massive shave ice, a must while in Hawaii, and pick up some gardening goodies in the gift shop.

 Garden Island Chocolate is one of several places on Kauai to learn about growing cacao trees and the process of making chocolate.
-The National Tropical Botanical Garden is one or visit www.hawaiichocolate.org to find other tours throughout Hawaii.
+The National Tropical Botanical Garden is one or find other chocolate companies throughout Hawaii here.

 If you are a fan of the Rodgers & Hammerstein musical “South Pacific,” you’ll enjoy lunch or dinner, or an overnight stay at the St. Regis Princeville Resort.
 The movie version was shot here on Hanalei Bay and every room has a view of Mount Makana, known in the show as Bali Hai.